SoCSTech/CMP9137-Advanced-Machine-Learning/README.md

 # CMP9137 Advanced Machine Learning
-This repository houses the devcontainer and docker image for the CMP9137 module at the University of Lincoln.
+This repository houses the devcontainer and docker image for the Advanced Machine Learning module at the University of Lincoln.
 ## What is Docker?
 Docker is a platform which allows developers to create and share containers.